FerhatYilmaz1986/Natural-Language-Processing/README.md

   When working with text in machine learning models, we need to convert strings into numbers in order to do calculations
   with them.One-hot representation is not a good representation of words because it is very sparse.
   Using the Embedding layer creates a dense representation of the vectors.
   Word embeddings provides an efficient way by representing similar words with similar numbers/vectors.
+Idea is clustering
+  words having similar sentiment together in a multi-dimensional space.
+It prevents having sparse matrix with huge number
+  of features to represent text data.

   ![Word Embeddings](/images/word2vec.png)
   #### Definition of embedding in google glossary :